 How workforce management software can slash costs AND improve quality

-Workforce managements software must do more than pump out schedules.
+Workforce management software must do more than pump out schedules.
 They must quickly adjust to support changing scheduling needs and resident needs to promote quality care.
-To maximize efficiency and reduce labor costs, workforce management software must be optimized for skilled nursing and senior care’s environments.
-A one-size-fits all approach cannot achieve the desired results as it will fail to address overspending and be difficult to navigate.
+To maximize efficiency and reduce labor costs, workforce management software must be optimized for skilled nursing and senior care environments.
+A one-size-fits-all approach cannot achieve the desired results as it will fail to address overspending and be difficult to navigate.
 Read why Caring Health Systems switched from Kronos to SmartLinx.

 Why ease of use matters

-Kronos offers a broad base of scheduling features for a broad base of healthcare providers.
+Kronos offers a broad base of scheduling features for a wide array of healthcare providers.
 As a result, skilled nursing and senior care administrators must hunt and peck their way around the workforce management software to configure their scheduling needs.
 This complex and inefficient process proves draining and prompts many administrators to revert to manual scheduling practices and spreadsheets.